H1ggsK/BaQDupe/README.md

 This is a dupe for vanilla, Fabric, and Forge servers (1.20.5-1.21.1), and Paper servers running 1.20.5 through 1.21 (not 1.21.1).
 It does not work on Purpur or any other server plugin softwares.

 # How to use
 Start by running `/dupehelp`, and then following the instructions run `/dupe`.
 If it fails, it may be patched.
 DM me `@h1ggsk` on Discord if you have a problem, and I will get back to you as soon as possible.
-You can also join our duping support Discord server at [discord.gg/ttDpeJQSvK](https://discord.gg/ttDpeJQSvK).
+You can also join our duping support Discord server [Bugs and Exploits Central](https://discord.com/invite/bugs-and-exploits-central-tm-1287326258316836927).

 To connect to other server versions than 1.21/1.21.1, use [ViaFabricPlus](https://www.curseforge.com/minecraft/mc-mods/viafabricplus).